createuniverses/praxis/README.md

  - Real-time audio generation
  - Midi
  - A voxel engine
- - A programmable text editor similar to emacs
+ - A programmable text editor
- - other bits I forgot
+ - lots more

+See the end of luaCallbacks.cpp for available lua commands, and the folders in /prods for examples.